TL;DR

 Enter SalesRobot!

-SalesRobot is a cloud based LinkedIn automation tool.
+SalesRobot is a cloud-based LinkedIn automation tool.
 You can automate sending emails, LinkedIn messages, and InMails.

-This also means that you no longer have to search for premium users, open hundreds of tabs, and start texting them.
-Let me just show you how SalesRobot does this with ease.
+This also means that you no longer have to search for premium users, open hundreds of tabs, and copy and paste the same text message.

 To begin, you will need to link your LinkedIn account to SalesRobot.